-Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could affect the Company's ability to achieve meaningful revenues or profit.
+Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could affect our ability to achieve meaningful revenues or profit.

 Competition in the cancer treatment industry is intense.
-CHEMOSAT and Melphalan/HDS compete with all forms of liver cancer treatments that are alternatives to the "gold standard" treatment of surgical resection.
-Many of the Company's competitors have substantially greater resources and considerable experience in conducting clinical trials and obtaining regulatory approvals.
-If these competitors develop more effective or more affordable products or treatment methods, or achieve earlier product development, Delcath's revenues or profitability will be substantially reduced.
+CHEMOSAT and Melphalan/HDS compete with all forms of liver cancer treatments that are alternatives to surgical resection.
+Many of our competitors have substantially greater resources and considerable experience in conducting clinical trials and obtaining regulatory approvals.
+If these competitors develop more effective or more affordable products or treatment methods, or achieve earlier product development, our revenues or profitability will be substantially reduced.